tbal999/n2n-encrypt-api/README.md

 # n2n-encrypt-api
 Encodes and decodes strings!
+This is best used on small strings - like sentences, or words.
+For example, on a 30kb string the key will be 166kb and the encrypted message will be over 1GB in size!

 Commands:
 1) /encode/{string} - encodes a string and generates a key that's the length of the string, and the encrypted output in bytes - example: {"String":"TEST","Key":[1,2,3,4],"Result":"encryptedoutputinbytes"}